gschier/insomnia-plugin-path-parameters/README.md

 ## Installation

-Install the `insomnia-plugin-graphql-get` plugin from Preferences > Plugins.
+Install the `insomnia-plugin-path-parameters` plugin from Preferences > Plugins.

 ## Usage